-85. at percent of currency transactions involve a trade in the spot market?
-30%

-40%

-, 60%

-80%

-86. A tr ansaction cost associated with spot trading is:

-A) travel to and from the market.

-B) shipping costs.

-C) brokerage commissions.

-D) the spread, which is earned mostly by large banks.

-87. Spre eads in quotations of exchange rates are:

-A) -

-B) a measure of contagion involved in changes in exchange rates.

-C) the difference in the price the buyer pays versus the price the seller receives

-D) the percentage of interest one pays when borrowing to purchase currencies.

-88. eket spreads usually range from on large contracts to on small tracts.

-3%; 0.5%

-, 10%; 2%

-, 1%; 2%

-0.01%; 5%

-80 The difference between the buy at and the sell at price is caused by:

-6).
-A) market friction.

-B) transaction cost.

-C) menu cost.

-D) market friction and transaction cost.

-90 Δd erivative is a:

-7 0.
-A) contract derived from a spot market rate.

-B) fixed exchange rate.

-C) flexible exchange rate.

-D) contract between firms for foreign currency.

-, · · · · · · · · · · · · · · · · · · ·

-- 91. Forwards, swaps, futures, and options are examples of: - A) spot market transactions. - B) transaction costs. - C) market frictions. - D) derivatives. - 92.
-The difference between the spot contract and a forward contract is that: - A) the former is a flexible price on the currency, and the latter is a fixed price. - B) the former is a contract to be settled immediately, and the latter is a contract to be settled at a future agreed-upon date. - C) the former is a derivative, and the latter is not a derivative. - D) the former has a fixed price but the contract can be settled at a later date, and the latter is a contract to be settled immediately. - 93.
-In which of the following categories would an agreement to trade currencies in pre-set amounts at a certain date in the future be included? - A) an option - B) a futures contract - C) a forward contract - D) a swap - 94.
-The forward contract differs from a futures contract in that: - A) the forward contract is to be settled immediately. - B) the futures contract specifies a fixed amount and arranged date, whereas the forward contract can be for any amount or date. - C) the futures contract cannot be traded in a market, whereas the forward contract can be bought in the market. - D) forward contracts are standardized, whereas futures contracts are not standardized. - 95.
+86. A transaction cost associated with spot trading is:

+- A) travel to and from the market.

+- B) shipping costs.

+- C) brokerage commissions.

+- D) the spread, which is earned mostly by large banks.

+- 87. Spreads in quotations of exchange rates are:

+- A) the geographical dispersion of nations that use the currency.

+- B) a measure of contagion involved in changes in exchange rates.

+- C) the difference in the price the buyer pays versus the price the seller receives.

+- D) the percentage of interest one pays when borrowing to purchase currencies.

+- 88. Market spreads usually range from on large contracts to on small contracts.

+- A) 3%; 0.5%

+- B) 10%; 2%

+- C) 1%; 2%

+- D) 0.01%; 5%

+- 89. The difference between the buy at and the sell at price is caused by:

+- A) market friction.

+- B) transaction cost.

+- C) menu cost.

+- D) market friction and transaction cost.

+- 90. A derivative is a:

+- A) contract derived from a spot market rate.

+- B) fixed exchange rate.

+- C) flexible exchange rate.

+- D) contract between firms for foreign currency.

+- 91. Forwards, swaps, futures, and options are examples of:

+- A) spot market transactions.

+- B) transaction costs.

+- C) market frictions.

+- D) derivatives.

+- 92. The difference between the spot contract and a forward contract is that:

+- A) the former is a flexible price on the currency, and the latter is a fixed price.

+- B) the former is a contract to be settled immediately, and the latter is a contract to be settled at a future agreed-upon date.

+- C) the former is a derivative, and the latter is not a derivative.

+- D) the former has a fixed price but the contract can be settled at a later date, and the latter is a contract to be settled immediately.

+- 93. In which of the following categories would an agreement to trade currencies in pre-set amounts at a certain date in the future be included?

+- A) an option

+- B) a futures contract

+- C) a forward contract

+- D) a swap

+94. The forward contract differs from a futures contract in that:

+- A) the forward contract is to be settled immediately. - B) the futures contract specifies a fixed amount and arranged date, whereas the forward contract can be for any amount or date. - C) the futures contract cannot be traded in a market, whereas the forward contract can be bought in the market. - D) forward contracts are standardized, whereas futures contracts are not standardized. - 95.
 Foreign exchange contracts, such as futures, swaps, and options, are collectively known as: - A) derivatives. - B) deposits. - C) spot contracts. - D) spreads.